Property tax estimate

 How to calculate property taxes in Colorado

 To estimate property taxes in Colorado, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.51%, so a property valued at $500,000 would have an estimated annual property tax of $2,550.
+This page applies the state average effective owner-occupied rate of 0.50%, so a home valued at $500,000 produces a baseline annual estimate of $2,500.

 Colorado has one of the lowest effective property tax rates in the country, set against a relatively low residential assessment ratio.